Webpages currently being worked on (October 2017)

 - “Vignettes” of my life in Africa extrapolated from my letters in the 1960s.
-I have just added several paragraphs on the “Muriel” webpage: details of her wedding that heretofore have not been available.
+Several paragraphs added in September on the “Muriel” webpage: details of her wedding not heretofore available.

 - Vignettes of Solwezi and Zambezi (1963-1968).
-Work will start later this month on these extensive materials — with the help of Dusan Zavisic — as there is much to extrapolate and type from my old correspondence manuscripts, mainly to my parents in Ohio.
-These materials will slowly appear during the rest of the year, and probably into 2018, as my time and health allow.
-They will especially appeal to old students (and their family members) as exact dates of events will be given that were heretofore not available.
+Work has just started on these extensive materials — with the help of Dusan Zavisic.
+There is much to extrapolate and type from my old letters, mainly to my parents in Ohio.
+Materials from them will slowly appear later this year and into 2018, as my time and health allow.
+They will especially appeal to old students (and their family members) as they add exact dates to events.

 Webpages added in March and April 2017